Skip to Content

 The Sunken Garden was my favorite stop in Butchart Gardens.

 It took workers 9 years to complete The Sunken Garden.
-It expands 5 acres and includes 151 flower beds.
+It covers 5 acres and includes 151 flower beds.
 Make sure to take a moment to stand on the rock mound to really take in the sights of the Sunken Garden.

 Then, walk around Ross Fountain and the Bog Garden.